Wabash Tunnel: Conversion to a roadway

 By 1992, the Pennsylvania Department of Transportation (PennDOT) was considering using the Wabash Tunnel as a roadway to compensate for an upcoming closure of the Fort Pitt Tunnel.
 As part of the conversion to a roadway, the guideways for the Skybus system were removed and replaced with new paving and drainage.
 When awarded in 1994, the contract for this work was worth US$3.2 million (US$ million today).
 However, in 1995, PAT declined to build a new road bridge (estimated at $US25.8 million, or US$ million today) to connect the tunnel with downtown Pittsburgh.

 On July 23, 2003 PAT approved contracts for US$10.9 million (US$ million today) to build high-occupancy vehicle (HOV) ramps and modernized the tunnel, as well as provide a 172-space park-and-ride lot along Woodruff Street.
-The little-used HOV lane was opened on December 27, 2004, running from West Carson Street on the South Side and through the tunnel to Woodruff Street in Mt.
+The HOV lane was opened on December 27, 2004, running from West Carson Street on the South Side and through the tunnel to Woodruff Street in Mt.
 Washington.
-The Fort Pitt Tunnel to the west and the Squirrel Hill Tunnels to the east carry nearly all of the vehicular traffic heading downtown.
+The Fort Pitt Tunnel to the west and the Liberty Tunnels to the east carry nearly all of the vehicular traffic heading downtown.

 On November 6, 2013 the Federal Transit Administration lifted the car pool requirements to provide an alternate route for drivers, due to the two-year closure of outbound West Carson Street.

 On February 24, 2017 PAT announced that the HOV restrictions had been waived permanently.